There’s no question too small – or silly

 Where and how do I put on my race numbers?

-If I don’t complete my challenge, will I still get a goody bag, T-shirt and medal?
+If I don’t complete my challenge, will I still get a Super Kit bag (goody bag), T-shirt and medal?

 Absolutely.
 Anyone who steps up to the challenge and tries their best will be justly applauded and rewarded.

-Do Sidekicks, who are assisting Superheroes free of charge on the course, get a finisher’s medal, T-shirt and goody bag?
+Do Sidekicks, who are assisting Superheroes on the course also get a finisher’s medal, T-shirt and Super Kit Bag?

 Will there be disabled toilets and will any of them have hoists?

-Yes, there will be plenty of disabled access toilets and one Mobiloo toilet with hoists and changing areas.
+Yes, there will be plenty of disabled access toilets and one Mobiloo toilet with a hoist and changing area.

 Our Superhero Series terminology

 Sidekick: In its most general sense it refers to anyone who is on hand to assist our Superheroes and give them the best day possible.
-There are two main types of Sidekick at Winter Wonderwheels: 1.
-Anyone game to buddy a Superhero looking for assistance to guide, push or simply accompany during a challenge; 2.
-Our fantastic and indispensable legion of volunteers (please do join them!)
+There are two main types of Sidekick: 1.
+Anyone who comes along to support their Superhero friend or family member by assisting, guiding, pushing or simply accompanying them around the course during a challenge; 2.
+Our fantastic and indispensable legion of volunteers (please do sign up and join them!)

 Disability: When we talk about people with disabilities, we mean anyone who considers themselves to have a physical, sensory, intellectual, invisible or behavioural disability, or anyone with a long-term illness or injury.
 Don’t worry, no one will be asking for proof or details and no classifications are needed.